yaofuzhou/BlueSky_20200909/README.md

+# One to Any: Distributed Conflict Resolution with Deep Multi-Agent Reinforcement Learning and Long Short-Term Memory
+## Marc Brittain
+### mwb@iastate.edu

-# Fork of the BlueSky Air Traffic Simulator developed by TU Delft.
+Fork of the BlueSky Air Traffic Simulator developed by TU Delft.
 The original ReadMe can be seen below.

 To run each of the individual case study as described in each paper please run the following steps: